suffolklibraries/lgc/content/collections/events/lowestoft-movers.md

     content:
       -
         type: text
-        text: 'Lowestoft Movers meets at The Kirkley Centre in Lowestoft.
-You can enter the building through the front doors on London Road South '
+        text: 'Lowestoft Movers meets at The Kirkley Centre in Lowestoft on 154 London Rd S. You can enter the building through the front doors on London Road South, which are are also suitable for the those with accessibility needs.'
   -
     type: paragraph
-    content:
-      -
-        type: text
-        text: 'Once you’ve arrived on the first floor, go through the Lecture Hall door on the right-hand side of the staff desk.'
   -
     type: set
     attrs: